-We are very happy with your choice for our new specialisation.
-After the startsemester and two semesters in your chosen profile you will now explore your own creativity and the endless possibilities of combining this with technology.
-After this specialisation you will finish your second year and will be halfway of your study.
+We are very happy you chose this new specialisation.
+After the startsemester and two semesters in your chosen profile you will now explore your own creativity and the possibilities of technology.
+After this specialisation you will finish your second year and will be halfway of your study at Fontys School of ICT.